Bortelhütte

 Directions

-From Ried-Brig you take the cable car to Rosswald, where the hiking route crosses the central parking lot.
-The alp is closed to car traffic.
-The route then follows along the "Bergwasser" channel to the Stafelalp.
-There the path slopes down to the right and requires sure footing.
-From Stafel you follow the signs towards Bortelalp.
-After about one kilometer, those who are not afraid of heights can take the path to the right and hike above the channel into the Steinutal valley.
-Those who do not dare should better take the left fork and reach Steinutal via the slope of Seewjistafel.
+From Ried-Brig, take the cable car to Rosswald, where the hiking trail crosses the central parking lot.
+The alpine pasture is closed to car traffic.
+The route then continues along the "Bergwasser" irrigation channel to Stafelalp.
+There the path slopes down to the right and requires sure-footedness.
+From Stafel, follow the signs towards Bortelalp.
+After about one kilometer, those who are not afraid of heights can take the path to the right and hike above the irrigation channel to Steinutal.
+Those who are not confident should better take the left fork and reach Steinutal via the slope of Seewjistafel.
 However, this variant takes 40 to 60 minutes longer.
-From Steinutal you go up to the Steinuchäller and continue on the hiking path to the Bortelhütte.
+From Steinutal, it goes up to Steinuchäller and continues on the hiking trail to Bortelhütte.
 After a well-deserved rest in the hut, you descend to Berisal.

 Tour information